-- Irregular menstrual cycles: This is a common occurrence among women with pregnancy, and affects the chances of conceiving
+- Irregular menstrual cycles: This is a common occurrence among women who are pregnant, and it may affect their chances of conceiving.

-Despite these complications and risks majority of women who have epilepsy can successfully carry a baby to term.
+Despite these complications and risks, a majority of women who have epilepsy can successfully carry a baby to term.

 Symptoms of Epilepsy in Pregnancy

-Symptoms of epileptic behaviour depend upon the type of epilepsy that the woman has.
-These symptoms of epilepsy are similar to those of pregnancy.
-Some of the symptoms are-
+The symptoms of epileptic behaviour depend on the type of epilepsy that a woman has.
+These symptoms of epilepsy are similar to those of the symptoms experienced during pregnancy.
+Some of the common symptoms are listed below.

 - Absent-mindedness, the woman may stare blankly for 5 to 20 seconds which may go up to 5 minutes in severe cases.